Estwald/libntfs_ext/README_PS3.txt

 https://github.com/Estwald/libntfs_ext // this library

-See "ps3_example"
+See "ps3_example".
+See below for "Standard I/O C functions"

-Tris library now support NTFS partitions (Read/Write operations) and ext 2/3/4 (Read only operations)
+This library now support NTFS partitions (Read/Write operations) and ext 2/3/4 (Read only operations)

 The support for write operations is experimental (use as you own risk)